wenakita/CreatorVault/docs/deployment/multisig/MULTISIG_OWNER_SETUP.md

 **Result:**
 - ✅ CharmAlphaVault deployed (`pendingGovernance = your multisig`)
-- ✅ No separate CharmAlphaStrategy deployed (rebalance is embedded in CharmAlphaVaultSimple)
+- ✅ No separate CharmAlphaStrategy deployed (rebalance is embedded in CharmAlphaVaultAuto)
 - ✅ CreatorCharmStrategyV2 deployed (`owner = your multisig`)
 - ✅ AjnaStrategy deployed (`owner = your multisig`)